-Put another way, dependent origination can be understood as the “if this exists, that exists; if this ceases to exist, that also ceases to exist.”
+Put another way, dependent origination can be understood as “if this exists, that exists; if this ceases to exist, that also ceases to exist.”
 This is also the way a Daoist — one who interprets the world via the yin and the yang — might see the world.

-When one thinks about the study of history, for example, it is very limiting to think purely in terms of the actions of exceptional individuals.
+When one thinks about the study of history, for example, it's very limiting to think purely in terms of the actions of exceptional individuals.

-Critics of that theory — most notably Herbert Spencer — rightfully called this theory out as rubbish and one-sided, as even great individuals must be, to some extent, products of their society and environment.
+Critics of that theory — most notably Herbert Spencer — challenged this idea by advancing the notion that even exceptional individuals are products of their social context.

 In other words, no one is great in isolation, one can only be great within the context of where they live, what they do, what sort of society shaped them, etc.

-Leftists critics of Western society, then, are right to call out a culture in which the merit of exceptional individuals alone is enough to explain the progress of civilization, as this justifies, of course, an authoritarian culture in which “great” individuals are entitled to have more power and influence than everyone else.
+Leftists critics of Western society often call out this culture in which the merit of exceptional individuals alone is enough to explain the progress of civilization, as they see this as justifying a society in which “great” individuals are entitled to more power and influence than anyone else.

-But our understanding of history and current sociopolitical problems becomes unbalanced when the focus is entirely on individuals of merit, and not on the context that surrounds these individuals (social and economic factors, etc).
+The issue, however, is that our understanding of history and current sociopolitical problems becomes imbalanced when the focus is entirely on individuals of merit, and not on the social context surrounding those individuals.

-The rest of us are caught up in this ethos and sucked into a soul-draining and self-defeating work culture that pulls us into an environment that is really a giant pyramid scheme: a chain of bosses in a hierarchy leading all the way up to the Big Boss, one of the Billionaires.
+The rest of us are caught up trying to mimic them, causing us to and sucked into a soul-draining and self-defeating work culture that pulls us into an environment that is really a giant pyramid scheme: a chain of bosses in a hierarchy leading all the way up to the Big Boss, one of the Billionaires.

-And every point on this chain is toxic, because every person (man and woman, at this point), is competing to be “greater” than everyone else around them, in order to advance further up the corporate chain, which, to many, is their idea of cultivating “merit.”
+Every point on this chain is toxic because every person (man and woman at this point) is competing to be “greater” than everyone else around them in order to advance further up the corporate chain, which, to many, is their idea of c cultivating “merit.”

-Because we each want to be “great, exceptional, meritorious” individuals, we have a hard time figuring out how to drop out and not compete within the current paradigm of “success,” as our self-esteem/self-worth has become tied up in how well we can emulate the values we have been instilled with since birth.
+Because we each want to be “great, exceptional, meritorious” individuals, we have a hard time figuring out how to drop out and not compete within the current paradigm of “success,” as our self-esteem/self-worth has become tied up in how well we can emulate those who seem most successful.

 Why are things this way?